JSON Formatter & Validator

 Format (pretty-print)

 Use during development, debugging, code review, and documentation.
 Readable structure helps you spot issues.
-Choose 2-space indent for compact output, 4-space for maximum readability, or tab indent if that's your project's standard.
+Choose 2-space indent for compact output, 4-space for maximum readability, or tab indent if that is your project's standard.

 Minify (compact)

 Use for production APIs, config files, localStorage, and data transfer.
 Removes all whitespace to reduce payload size.
-A 10 KB formatted JSON might minify to 6 KB, a 40% saving that adds up at scale, especially over slow mobile connections.
+A 10 KB formatted JSON typically minifies to around 6 KB, a saving that compounds at scale over slow mobile connections.

 | Payload Size | Formatted | Minified | Savings |